 I’m still not 100% sure what they were doing.
-I thought they were just showing that it still works after all these years, but someone else made it sound like they were using the hay to power the nearby tractor.
+I thought they were just showing that it still works after all these years, but my husband said they were using the hay to power the nearby tractor.

 About a quarter of the attendees were dressed in traditional Niedersachsen folk costumes.
 I didn’t get a good picture of their outfits, but you can have a look here to get a good idea of what they were wearing.